andyfrith/react-redux-bitcoin/README.md

-# React Bitcoin Monitor
+# React Redux Bitcoin

-An app that monitors changes in the _Bitcoin Price Index (BPI)_.
+This demo is a React Redux application that provides current and historical _Bitcoin Price Index (BPI)_ data.

 The BPI will be shown for the _USD_ currency.